OrchardCMS/OrchardCore/src/docs/reference/modules/Media.AmazonS3/README.md

 }
 ```

-### Configuring a single bucket, with a base folder per tenant.
+### Configuring a single bucket, with a base folder per tenant

 ```json
 {